 SNAP ABAWD Time Limits

 Under normal circumstances, childless adults between the ages of 18 and 49—referred to in SNAP regulations as Able-Bodied Adults Without Dependents (ABAWD)—are subject to a time limit rule.
 SNAP benefits under the ABAWD rule are limited to three months within a three-year period, unless the individual is working or enrolled in a work program for 80 hours each month.
-The March 2020 Families First law temporarily suspended the ABAWD rule due to the COVID-19 public health emergency.

 SNAP recipients who are newly determined to fall under the ABAWD time limit rule will be sent a notice about this determination.
 These letters are not a notice of a requirement to work or take any action.
 They merely let the SNAP recipient know that they fall under the criteria for the ABAWD time limit rules which are currently suspended.